-6. The Commission on the Status of Women welcomes the convening of the International Conference on Financing for Development, and underlines the importance of its objectives in relation to gender equality, the empowerment of women and poverty eradication.
+6. The Commission on the Status of Women welcomes the convening of the International Conference on Financing for Development and underlines the importance of its objectives in relation to gender equality, the empowerment of women and poverty eradication.

-7. The Commission on the Status of Women also welcomes the convening of the Second World Assembly on Ageing, stresses the importance of mainstreaming a gender perspective into the preparations, work and outcome of the Assembly, including the Political Declaration and Madrid International Plan of Action on Ageing, 2002,4 and welcomes the involvement of all women in the work of the Assembly, and the inclusion of women in delegations to the Assembly.
+7. The Commission on the Status of Women also welcomes the convening of the Second World Assembly on Ageing, and stresses the importance of mainstreaming a gender perspective into the preparations, work and outcome, including the Political Declaration and International Plan of Action of the Assembly, welcomes the involvement of all women in its work, and encourages the inclusion of women in delegations to the Assembly.
 Recognition should be given to the contribution of older women and special attention paid to their empowerment and well-being.